The San Diego & Arizona Railway CENTENNIAL CELEBRATION DAY will be celebrated on Saturday, November 16, 2019, at Campo Railroad Park and Museum.

 Step out of the vehicles that brought you to Campo and immediately be greeted by Model A and Model T Fords and Horseless Carriages to take you back to the early 1900s era when these vehicles were first starting to become popular.
 They will be displayed in the parking lot as you enter the Celebration grounds.

 9 am.
-Unveiling and dedication of a 100th anniversary commemorative plaque placed by the Native Sons of the Golden West to document this significant milestone of the San Diego & Arizona Railway.
+Ceremony to unveil and dedicate a 100th anniversary commemorative plaque placed by the Native Sons of the Golden West to document this significant milestone of the San Diego & Arizona Railway.

 9 am – 12 noon.
 Roxy the face painting Clown will paint fun designs on faces to the glee of youngsters and enjoyment of all.
 We hear she will have some interesting train designs available.